-Consistent with the Community Strategic Plan, the City's infrastructure investments reinforce livability in the urban centers, Downtown and Overlake, as the primary growth areas and preserve the character of Redmond's residential neighborhoods.
-Light rail will be arriving at stations in the Overlake and Downtown Urban Centers in 2023 and 2024, respectively, generating additional growth.
-Also anchored by a new light rail station, the emerging urban center of Marymoor Village is further anticipated to add over 1,400 dwelling units and one million square feet of new office space by 2030.
-Redmond's neighborhoods are a key focus to maintain and, if needed, expand the public infrastructure that is already in place.
+Consistent with the Community Strategic Plan, the City's infrastructure investments reinforce livability in the urban centers, Downtown and Overlake, as the primary growth areas and preserve the character of Redmond's residential neighborhoods. -Light rail will be arriving at stations in the Overlake and Downtown Urban Centers in 2023 and 2024, respectively, generating additional growth. -Also anchored by a new light rail station, the emerging urban center of Marymoor Village is further anticipated to add over 1,400 dwelling units and one million square feet of new office space by 2030.
+Redmond's neighborhoods are a key focus area in terms of maintaining to maintain and, if needed, expand the public infrastructure and expanding it, if neededthat is already in place.